scylladb/alternator-load-balancing/go/v1/README.md

 As explained in the [toplevel README](../../README.md), DynamoDB applications are usually aware of a _single endpoint_, a single URL to which they connect - e.g., `http://dynamodb.us-east-1.amazonaws.com`.
-But Alternator is distributed over a cluster of nodes and we would like the application to send requests to all these nodes - not just to one.
+But Alternator is distributed over a cluster of nodes, and we would like the application to send requests to all these nodes - not just to one.
 This is important for two
 reasons: **high availability** (the failure of a single Alternator node should not prevent the client from proceeding) and **load balancing** over all